 According to Hairclub, when pure rainwater filters through rocks, soil and even sand, it naturally picks up mineral salts like calcium and magnesium.
 While these accumulated minerals aren’t generally harmful to health, they are tough on your hair.
 As water accumulates these minerals, they react with shampoos, conditioners and soaps to reduce effectiveness.

 Is hard water bad for your skin?
-What can hard water actually DO for your skin?
+What can hard water actually DO to your skin?

 Hard water hosts minerals which can leave an unwanted build-up of soap residue.
 What does this mean for your skin?
 This can clog your pores, and stop your body from releasing its natural oils.
 Clogged pores are one of the leading causes of acne, skin irritations and sometimes (in extreme cases), eczema.